Flashback Friday: Glenallen Hill’s Freak Injury

 Despite the irregular number of injuries to the Blue Jays this season, most of them have been relatively routine in nature.
 But there’s one freak accident in Blue Jays franchise history that tops them all.

 Apparently Hill had a fear of spiders, which precipitated the injury even more.
-But when asked about the incident, Glenallen didn’t attribute it to his fear of eight-legged insects, though:
+But when asked about the incident, Hill didn’t attribute it to his fear of eight-legged insects, though:

 Spiders just happened to be what I dreamt about that night.
 It could’ve been about a car that kept running over me.
 It could’ve been about … you know, caterpillars.”

-Even long after the cuts and scrapes healed, Glenallen Hill still couldn’t shake his infamous injury.
-Hill became affectionately known as “Spiderman” for years after his stay with the Blue Jays.
+Even long after the cuts and scrapes healed, Hill still couldn’t shake his infamous injury.
+Hill was known as “Spiderman” for years after his stay with the Blue Jays.

-Everybody’s afraid of something; whether it’s flying, public speaking, heights, or in the case of Glenallen Hill, spiders.
+Everybody’s afraid of something; whether it’s flying, public speaking, heights, or with Hill, spiders.
 And frankly, if I woke up from a nightmare where I was trapped at the top of a Ferris wheel, I’d probably freak out too.